 Nuclear Spin Hyperpolarization

-Nuclear magnetic resonance (NMR) and magnetic resonance imaging (MRI) are extremely powerful analytical tools to study structure and dynamics of materials and living species at macroscopic, microscopic, and molecular scales.
-However, due to the weak interaction of nuclear magnetic moments with the applied magnetic field (less than 0.2 J/mol), NMR/MRI signals are rather low.
-For example, even in the magnetic fields that thousands of times larger than the Earth’s magnetic field there is only a net alignment of roughly 1 out of 100,000 nuclear spins.
+Nuclear magnetic resonance (NMR) and magnetic resonance imaging (MRI) are extremely powerful analytical tools used to study the structure and dynamics of materials and living species.
+However, due to the weak interaction of nuclear magnetic moments with the applied magnetic field (less than 0.2 J/mol), NMR/MRI signals are very low.
+For example, even in the magnetic fields that thousands of times larger than the Earth’s magnetic field, there is only a net alignment of approximately 1 out of 100,000 nuclear spins.
 This means that the nuclear spin polarization (%P) is equal to only about 0.001% out of the theoretically possible 100%.
-This is definitely a problem since it makes NMR/MRI scan times rather long, limits spatial and temporal resolution.
-Luckily for us, there is a way to overcome this issue – hyperpolarization.
-Hyperpolarization means a creation of highly polarized or highly magnetized media.
-Rather than one in a one hundred thousand, how about all of the spins being aligned?
-Or half of them, or even 10% – it is still much better than 0.001%!
+This is a problem since it makes NMR acquisition times rather long, limits spatial and temporal resolution in MRI.
+Luckily for us, there is a way to overcome this issue — hyperpolarization.
+Hyperpolarization of nuclear spins means the creation of highly polarized (or highly magnetized) media.
+Instead of 0.001%, all of the nuclear spins can be aligned.
+Even if it is “only” 10% – it is still much better than 0.001%!
 So, how can one do that?

-There are many ways to make nuclei hyperpolarized.
+There are many ways to “hyperpolarize” nuclei.
 Among the most widely used techniques are spin-exchange optical pumping (SEOP) of noble gases, dynamic nuclear polarization (DNP), chemically-induced dynamic nuclear polarization (CIDNP), parahydrogen-induced polarization (PHIP) and signal amplification by reversible exchange (SABRE).
 The last two techniques are of my particular interest because they are based on chemical interactions.
 And chemistry is a lot of fun! 😉